tcrundall/chronostar-dev-docs/_sources/icpoolguide.rst.txt

 The usage will look something like this::

-  icg = InitialConditionsGenerator(SphereComponent, SimpleIntroducer)
+  icpool = SimpleICPool(SphereComponent, SimpleIntroducer)

-  for ident, init_conds in icg.initial_conditions():
+  for ident, init_conds in icpool.pool():
-    m = Model(config_params)
+    m = Mixture()
-    m._set_parameters(init_conds)
+    m.set_parameters(init_conds)
     m.fit(data)
-    icg.register_result(ident, m.params, my.bic(data))
+    icpool.register_result(ident, m, m.bic(data))

-  # loop will end when icg is no longer able to generate reasonable initial conditions
+  # loop will end when icpool is no longer able to generate reasonable initial conditions
-  best_model = icg.best_model()
+  best_mixture = icpool.get_best_mixture()

 See?
 So elegant.
-Behind the scenes, the ICPool object is tracking which models performed the best, and therefore which models are the best candidates for further exploration.
+Behind the scenes, the ICPool object is tracking which mixtures performed the best, and therefore which mixtures are the best candidates for further exploration.
 The ICPool can be as clever or as simple as the user desires.
 The method of how a new component is introduced is also left completely free.